chfin/treedb/README.md

 # treedb

 treedb is a simple in-memory database for hierarchical keys.
-This means, your keys are structured like a path in a file system or a system regstry.
+This means, your keys are structured like a path in a file system or a system registry.

 ## Features